csvillalta/Stack/README.md

+# Stack C++

+A stack based postfix calculator built from starter files prepared by Professors David Wonnacott and Kris Micinski in Haverford's CS245: Programming Languages course.

+## Description

 My calculator implementation consists of several parts:

-	1) a stack
+	- a stack
-	2) pre-defined functions that can manipulate that stack like a calculator
+	- pre-defined functions that can manipulate that stack like a calculator
-	3) a pre-defined dictionary that maps certain strings to the pre-defined functions
+	- a pre-defined dictionary that maps certain strings to the pre-defined functions
-	4) a dictionary that will hold user defined functions
+	- a dictionary that will hold user defined functions
-	5) a REPL loop that interprets user inputs as either: integers, pre-defined functions, user-defined functions
+	- a REPL loop that interprets user inputs as either: integers, pre-defined functions, user-defined functions

 The REPL loop is a combination of if, else if and else clauses that classify a user input token and decide what to do with it based on the classification.